scala/scala-lang/community/index.md

 * [The Scala Center](https://scala.epfl.ch/) is an open source foundation that brings together a coalition of individuals and organizations working together to contribute to Scala.
     * [Scala Center FAQ](https://scala.epfl.ch/faqs.html)

+## Mailing Lists (Some Retired)

+Release announcements:

+ * **[Scala-Announce](http://groups.google.com/group/scala-announce)**: announcements of new Scala releases, tools, libraries, and other resources.

+Specialized mailing lists:

+ * **[Scala-Language (retired)](http://groups.google.com/group/scala-language)**: discussions about the Scala language itself.
+Why Scala is the way it is, and how it could be different.
+ * **[Scala-Debate (retired)](http://groups.google.com/group/scala-debate)**: the "any topic goes" list.
+While professional courtesy and respect must be maintained, discussion and speculation on controversial topics and “what-if” type questions can occur.
+Threads sometimes migrate here from other lists if they become too specialized, lengthy, or contentious.
+ * **[Scala-Tools](http://groups.google.com/group/scala-tools)**: specifically for tooling around Scala, such as editors and build tools.
+ * **[Scala-SIPs (retired)](http://groups.google.com/group/scala-sips)**: interest group devoted to Scala Improvement Process (SIP) and Scala Library Improvement Process (SLIP) proposals.
+If you want to see what’s coming down the pipe and you’d like to be involved, this is the mailing list for you.

+And most specialized of all:

+ * **[Scala-Internals (retired)](http://groups.google.com/group/scala-internals)**: for discussing development work on the Scala compiler and standard library.
+Core maintainers and active open-source contributors are both welcome.
+(If you're not sure if your thread belongs here, ask a contributor, or try another list first.)